Lightning Protection Program

 Installation and maintenance of lightning protection systems must be done by professionals who are knowledgeable of the NFPA and UL standards which affect lightning protection.
 If installed improperly or poorly maintained serious consequences may result and may be worse than having no protection at all.
 Over the last few years all new buildings on campus have included lightning protection systems.
 In 2012, The University funded two positions to be charged with the responsibility of inspecting and maintaining lightning protection systems on campus.
 Both are members of the Lightning Protection Institute (LPI).

-Adam Nix is a certified Master Installer.
 Ross Nichols is a certified Journryman Installer.
-Both are active members of the Lightning Protection Institute (LPI).
-They attend professional meetings and training regarding lightning protection and fall prevention.
+Ross is an active member of the Lightning Protection Institute (LPI).
+He attends professional meetings and training regarding lightning protection and fall prevention.

 If you have questions or need additional information, contact EHS at 348-5905.